MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L09_Controlling_Deployments_using_Release_Gates.md

 ## Instructions

-### Before you start

-#### Sign in to the lab virtual machine

-Ensure that you're signed in to your Windows 10 computer by using the following credentials:

--   Username: **Student**
--   Password: **Pa55w.rd**

-#### Review applications required for this lab

-Identify the applications that you'll use in this lab:

--   Microsoft Edge

-#### Set up an Azure DevOps organization.

-If you don't already have an Azure DevOps organization that you can use for this lab, create one by following the instructions available at [Create an organization or project collection](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).

 ### Exercise 0: Configure the lab prerequisites

 In this exercise, you will set up the prerequisites for the lab, which consist of a new Azure DevOps project with a repository based on the [eShopOnWeb](https://dev.azure.com/unhueteb/_git/eshopweb-az400).